 Blue Ombré Hairstyles

 Or maybe blue ombre is more, you think?
 Read on to check out more about this trend.

 A take-off from ombré, or the trend that took 2013 by storm, is blue ombré hair.
 It’s pretty much what you imagine it to be: graded highlights that are darkest near the root and go lighter towards the ends… but in blue.

-Yup: Instead of those luxurious-looking light browns or honey blonde balayage jobs, we’re now dealing with base colors such as navy, indigo or cobalt.
-These colors then lighten to hues of aqua, turquoise, baby blue and even silver and white.
-We’ve now graduated from merely wanting to look like we holidayed in St. Tropez to full-on fairy princess.
+Yup: Instead of those luxurious-looking light browns or honey blonde balayage jobs, we’re now dealing with base colors such as navy, indigo, or cobalt.
+These colors then lighten to hues of aqua, turquoise, baby blue, and even silver and white.
+We’ve now graduated from merely wanting to look like we holidayed in St. Tropez to full-on fairy princesses.
 Our take: Fair enough!

 There have been tons of different interpretations of this trend both online and in real life, with women using everything from wash-out dyes to hair mascaras to colored hair extensions.
-The best, most jaw-dropping results though have always come from those committed to the look—we mean straight-up permanent color, bleached and toned to perfection, and done in cascading ringlets for a daring, unapologetic modern siren effect.
+The best, most jaw-dropping results though have always come from those committed to the look—we mean straight-up permanent color, bleached and toned to perfection and done in cascading ringlets for daring unapologetic modern siren effect.

 How to Wear Blue Ombre Hair

-1. Pick a shade of blue that fits your personality and that you really, really love (since, well, you’re already going out on a limb here).
+1. Pick a shade of blue that fits your personality.

 Fancy yourself a true sapphire or royal blue that lightens to a pale periwinkle?
-Or are you looking for a subtler take, like a Prussian navy that saturates up to an azure blue at the tips?
+Or are you looking for a subtler take, like Prussian navy blue hair that saturates up to an azure blue at the tips?
 Do your research, and take your current looks and lifestyle into account.

 2. Have it professionally done, at least at first.